scrapinghub/spidermon/CONTRIBUTING.rst

 `official Spidermon`_ docs, in docstrings, or even on the web in blog posts, articles, and such.

-Anything tagged with "`Type: Docs`_" indicates some feature of Spidermon that we identified as needibg more docs and is open to whoever wants to implement it,
+Anything tagged with `Type: Docs`_ indicates some feature of Spidermon that we identified as needibg more docs and is open to whoever wants to implement it,

 Don't be limited to these issues if you believe that other parts needs to be